 Programs are designed to support kindergartens develop and embed a cultural inclusion strategy to ensure their pedagogy and practice respects multiple ways of being and understanding and children are supported in learning English as an additional language.

-fkaCS will work with each kindergarten service or group of services to develop an agreed program of support that may include:
+fkaCS uses a multimodal approach to delivery that may include a mixture of onsite and online support.
+Our support packages are designed in collaboration with each kindergarten service or group of services to develop an agreed program of support which may include:

 - cultural inclusion action planning to identify the unintended barriers for children's and family's active participation in education and care services;

-- the provision of a worker who speaks a community language (this support can be delivered onsite with children, or online with key educators to support embedding home languages in the learning environment, or support educators in their understanding of children's bilingual identities)
+- the provision of an fkaCS Community Language Support Worker who speaks a community language (this support can be delivered onsite with children, or online with key educators to support embedding home languages in the learning environment, or support educators in their understanding of children's bilingual identities)